 When completed, the watershed management plan will explain how the lake should and does function, its current status and health, and identify various practical management options for the lake that help address water quality and flooding issues.
 These goals, and the actions necessary to achieve them, will be informed by past and ongoing scientific studies as well as local knowledge and experiences.

 To work toward identifying management solutions the North Carolina Coastal Federation will help the county and its partners develop the plan.
 The federation previously worked with Hyde County landowners to develop a watershed restoration plan for about 43,000 acres of farmland and wetlands situated north of Engelhard.
 That plan has worked well in helping to address both drainage and environmental needs for the property owners.

 As part of plan development, there will be six quarterly public meetings that will allow the public to discuss long-term solutions.
 The public meetings will be held in the multipurpose room at the Hyde County Government Complex in Swan Quarter at 7 p.m.
-The next meetings are scheduled for July 10 and Sept.
+The next meeting is scheduled Sept.
 18.

 May 2018 Update